rerun-io/rerun/docs/content/getting-started/logging-rust.md

 ### Under the hood

-This tiny snippet of code actually holds much more than meets the eye...
+This tiny snippet of code actually holds much more than meets the eye…

 `Archetypes`